Sarcasm is a Wonderful Thing

 This may be an old saying, but it is worth repeating.
 Unfortunately, it has been repeated over and over again and in many different forms.
 What I am saying is the old adage of who needs enemies with friends like you?
 Yes, I’m talking about the close, best, childhood, grew up together, and are like brothers or sisters, only friend.
 Who else could get you into more trouble with their upper and lower lips moving then that good old friend whenever they aren’t sleeping?
 Oh, how everyone just wishes to stand in that long line to wrap their hands around the neck of your bestest best friend, and you have the golden ticket with the number one stamped on it in big letters.
 Like I had mentioned this formula or the straight man and the smart-alecky has been around for… a long time.
 Classic duos like Abbot & Costello, Chris Tucker & Jacky Chan, and Sandra Bullock & Melissa McCarthy just to name a few.
 This doesn’t stop with same sex comedy teams.
 Look at Hugh Grant & Julia Roberts, Drew Barrymore & Adam Sandler (multiple times), and Ben Browder & Claudia Black (Farscape=John Crichton & Aeryn Sun).

-They had finally arrived at the party and the first person they walked into was…Robert McCarthy.
-The actual Robert McCarthy!
+arrived at the party and the first person they walked into was…Robert McCarthy.

 Straight: